gebn/ExpressionCompiler/README.md

    Additional, general functions useful throughout the project.
     - Functions converting between booleans and naturals are housed in `Convert.agda`.
     - `NaturalBooleanLogic.agda` allows unary and binary boolean logic to be applied to natural arguments.

+## Management

+We made the decision at an early stage to focus on proofs rather than extending functionality, in order to fit in with the spirit of the module - after all, Agda is a proof assistant.

+Given how each part of the project is fairly self contained, very little inter-person management was necessary; it was simply a case of assigning work.
+This was done by breaking down a given proof into pattern matches, each case becoming a work unit.
+GitHub's [Issues](https://github.com/gebn/ExpressionCompiler/issues) feature was used to track allocation of work to team members so everyone knew who was working on what.
+Although not necessary, each unit of work was completed in its own branch, before being rebased onto `master`.

+I was very laid back with how cases were completed, allowing team members to work together, and switch when they became stuck, in an effort to avoid getting bogged down.
+We also set up a [Facebook group](https://www.facebook.com/groups/917497978290063/) (secret) and held a one-hour team meeting every Monday for members to update others, ask questions and raise issues.
+This all worked well until *all* the cases became difficult, at which time we moved towards adding new operators (`¬`, `&`, `∥`).

+Overall, I think the team felt the project was rather impenetrable beyond a certain stage.
+Initial cases were trivial, but making progress with latter ones, despite several meetings, proved to be extremely difficult.